BigDataRepublic/docker-workshop/README.md

 Tip: visit http://0.0.0.0:8000/docs to make use of the Swagger UI for FastAPI and test your end-points!

 ## Come join us!
 Interested to work [with us](https://www.vantage-ai.com/en/team)?
 Take a look at our vacancies!
+And make sure to [follow us](https://www.linkedin.com/company/vantage-ai/) on LinkedIn!